 THE RED BULLETIN : Did you feel while making it that The Imitation Game would be an ‘Oscar movie’?

 MARK STRONG: You never know, because there are so many hurdles to jump over for a film to come out, but the script was fantastic.
-I was expecting a dry, clipped decoding film—there are elements of that, but so much more.
+I was expecting a dry decoding film – there are elements of that, but so much more.
 It’s a perfectly crafted movie.

-You play Stewart Menzies, who was the real-life head of what became MI6.
+You play Stewart Menzies, the head of what became MI6.
 Are you an actor who tries to be like his real-life roles?

 Not really.
-You have to decide if it’s useful, at which point the Internet makes research incredibly easy.
-I looked him up, where he’d gone to school, but in the movie, he is the guy holding all the strings, watching over everything, and that’s what I had to deliver.
-The best way to do that was to give him a weary, knowing quality and not get bogged down in whether or not he had a mustache.
-Ironically, an actress I knew a long time ago is now married to his grandson.
-I got an email from him saying that they were rather proud of my portrayal of their grandfather.
+You have to decide if it’s useful, at which point the internet makes research very easy.
+I looked him up, but in the movie, he is the guy watching over everything, and that’s what I had to deliver.
+The best way to do that was to give him a weary, knowing quality and not get bogged down in whether or not he had a moustache.

-The part came with a few jokes and light moments, something you’re not associated with.
-What was that like?
+Did you take the part because it came with a few jokes – something you’re not associated with?

-I only subsequently realized, at a screening, when everybody laughed, that I had created a character that was very wry, and I loved it that people could take humor from that corner because other parts of the film are so sad.
+I only subsequently realised, at a screening, when everybody laughed, that I’d created a character that was very wry and I loved it that people could take humour from that because other parts of the film are so sad.
 You can’t have this story about this man without steam being let off somewhere.

 In which I also play a spy.
 It’s called Grimsby, and I play a spy in Kingsman: The Secret Service, Matthew Vaughn’s new film.
-All pretty much one after the other.
 Maybe it’s the age I’m at: I’ve ascended to a level where I look like a man with secrets.
 With a hint of menace, of course.